kubernetes-sigs/cluster-api/gcp-deployer/CONTRIBUTING.md

 ...
 ```

-### Install OpenSSL

-Install [OpenSSL](https://www.openssl.org/source/) on your machine.
-Please note that this is just temporary.
-We are working to remove this dependency.
-See [Issue](https://github.com/kubernetes/kube-deploy/issues/591)

 ### Install APIServer-Builder (Optional)

 If you need to rebuild container image for the extension APIServer and Controller Manager, you will need to install [APIServer-builder](https://github.com/kubernetes-incubator/apiserver-builder/blob/master/docs/installing.md)